imprvhub/entercinema/README.md

 ### Timeline

-The project is expected to be completed by mid-April.
+The project is expected to be completed by mid-May.

 ### Demo